 World War One collections (20th C.)

 A range of archival, printed, and microfilm materials from World War One, from across the Library’s special, historical, and other related collections.
+A detailed guide for research resources for the First World War era is available.

 The Library holds around 3,000 publications from the war period between 1914-18, of which about a quarter relate to the war itself.
 As well as tracts on the war’s effects, there are also encyclopedias chronicling the war’s battles, newspapers covering the 1914-18 period, and journals with articles following the war’s development.
 Other published sources include documents relating to the period leading up to the Great War, such as British Documents on the Origin of the War 1898-1914.